Top Payment Gateway Providers in Australia

 For example, if one of your customers in Sydney has a payment issue and your payment service provider representative is in San Francisco, you risk losing that client.

-With fast and local customer service that is based in Australia, you’ll help reduce stress and be able to escalate major issues to your clients immediately.
-If this is important to you, make sure the payment gateway has offices based in Australia.
+With dedicated Account Managers based in Australia, you’ll help reduce stress and be able to escalate major issues to your clients immediately.
+If this is important to you, make sure the payment gateway has dedicated account managers based in Australia in addition to quick turnaround times on email requests.

 5. Are you well protected as a business?

-If this is important to your company, make sure you pick a payment gateway provider that can protect you as well as your customer.
+If support and transparency matter to your business, choose a provider that backs you as well as your customers.

 What makes Zai the right payment gateway provider in Australia?

-Zai has been providing gateway payment solutions in Australia for ten years.
-Our team of experts has been helping some of the major online marketplaces and platforms to start up and grow.
+Zai has been providing gateway payment solutions in Australia for over a decade.
+Our team of experts has helped Australian businesses collect, split, and disburse payments, supporting major online marketplaces, platforms, and start-ups as they grow and succeed.

-By offering a full suite of customisable solutions tailored to your business, we help you reduce the complexity of managing payments and support your future expansion.
+With a full suite of customisable solutions tailored to your business needs, we simplify the complexities of managing payments and support your future expansion.

-Want to learn more about how we can help you?
+Want to learn more about how we can help your business?
 Get in touch with one of our experts today.

 Sources: